Dusty-Gannon/Dusty-Gannon.github.io/_posts/2024-07-26-thurstone_tutorial.md

 ```

 We can now fit the model using the `lavaan()` function, being sure to
 include a couple of somewhat obscure flags and arguments.
+Specifically,
+we need to use the `ordered` argument to tell `lavaan` that the pairs
+data are ordinal variables and not numeric, and we need to specify that
+we want to estimate the mean structure of the latent variables by
+setting the `meanstructure` argument to `TRUE`.

 ``` r
 mfit <- lavaan(